bwya77/vscode-dark-islands/README.md

 - VS Code may show a corrupt installation warning after enabling custom CSS.
 - VS Code updates can remove the patch; run **Reload Custom CSS and JS** again after updates.
 - Admin permissions may be required if VS Code is installed in a protected location.
-- This package ships CSS only.
+- The workbench customization is CSS only.
 It does not require custom JavaScript.

 ## What This Repo Provides